 Drugs reduce your brain’s ability to recognise what you need.
-When you use a lot of a particular drug or use more often, the good feelings can turn into to unpleasant feelings like paranoia or irritability because you haven't slept or eaten recently.
+When you use a lot of a particular drug or use more often, the good feelings can become unpleasant feelings like paranoia or irritability because you haven't slept or eaten recently.
 Or as soon as your comedown is over, your brain could tell you it wants more of the drug when another part of your brain knows that probably isn't a good idea for your life.

 |Hungry||Have I had enough to eat today?|

 |Lonely||Am I feeling lonely and need company?|